passplate/passplate-app/README.md

   - Implemented dark mode functionality within the app, allowing users to toggle between light and dark themes.
   - Enabled the dark mode feature to apply across the entire app, persisting user preferences and ensuring a consistent look and feel.

-Anne-Marie Prosper (Release , Overall)
+Anne-Marie Prosper (Release 30%, Overall 25%)
 - User Signup & Login screen
 - Added segues to transition from screens to home screen upon successful login.
 - Implemented basic user signup/login functionality using email addresses and integrate with Firebase Authentication.